Anti-Corruption seminars and presentations made by Integritas360 include:

 Stealing from the Poor: Corruption in the Not-for-Profit Sector – March 2017

 A presentation on corruption within the not-for-profit / NGO sectors, co-hosted by the Sydney Development Circle and The Ethics Centre.
 Based on a real life case study, the presentation focused on the challenges faced, including why non-compliance and corruption occurs, why the sector is vulnerable, and lessons for dealing with it.

 Implementing an Effective Anti-Fraud and Anti-Corruption Compliance Programme – October 2016

 Acted as Conference Chair of the inaugural Public Sector Fraud and Corruption Summit, and made presentation on ‘Designing and Implementing an Effective Anti-Fraud and Anti-Corruption Compliance Programme’.

 Held at the Crown Plaza Hotel, Canberra, 26 to 27 October, the summit brought together peers and leaders from across Australia and New Zealand’s public sector.

 Transparency and public disclosure of payments to governments and indigenous peoples – September 2016

-Hosted by the International Bar Association, the event will be attended by over 6,000 legal professionals from around the world.
+Hosted by the International Bar Association, the event was attended by over 6,000 top legal professionals from around the world.